aliozdeemir/aliozdeemir/README.md

 -->
 # Hi there 👋, I'm Ali Özdemir

-🚀 I'm a Flutter Developer, Fitness Coach, and Entrepreneur.
+🚀 I'm a Flutter Developer focused on building modern mobile applications.
-💻 Currently focusing on **Flutter & Dart** to build mobile apps.
+🧠 Also experienced in debugging, code analysis, and software development fundamentals
-🎯 Goal: Build a strong portfolio and work as a freelancer on platforms like Upwork.
+⚙️ Expanding my skills in JavaScript & TypeScript for full-stack and AI-related development

 ---